“Introduction.” Business History, Special Issue. “Changing Secondhand Economies,”

 “How the Summer of Atomic Bomb Testing Turned the Bikini into a Phenomenon,” (May 21, 2015)

 Guest editor.
 Business History, Special Issue.
-“Changing Secondhand Economies,” forthcoming, 2018 (with Karen Tranberg Hansen).
+“Changing Secondhand Economies,” Spring, 2019 (with Karen Tranberg Hansen).

 Book Review of The Fight for Ethical Fashion: the Origins and Interactions of the Clean Clothes Campaign, by Philip Balsinger.
 Society and Enterprise (forthcoming).